go-monk/playing-with-tls/README.md

 // The rest of the code is as above...
 ```

-Also I added logging so we can see what's going on with the connection:
+I added logging to the `echo` function so we can see what's going on with the connection:

 ```go
 func echo(conn net.Conn) {